top of page

 Feng ultimately initiated a coup and imprisoned Tuoba Hong, who died a month later.

-Many people believed Feng poisoned him because his excellent achievements and good reputation threatened her.
+Many people believed Feng poisoned him because his outstanding achievements and good reputation posed a threat to her power.

 Gold Earrings Decorated with Gems of Northern Wei — Datong Museum (Photo by Dongmaiying)